Google Shows Dynamic Search Snippets to Show Pages in SERPs that Include Searcher’s Query Terms

-A first set of search results responsive to a first query during a search session is identified.
+The first set of search results responsive to the first query during a search session is identified.
 A snippet is identified for each search result related to the first query.
-The snippet can be selected based on the location the search tokens from the query in the search result.
-A second set of search results responsive to a second query during a search session is identified.
+The snippet can be selected based on the location of the search tokens from the query in the search result.
+The second set of search results responsive to a second query during a search session is identified.
 Repetitive search results can be identified.

 A second snippet for the repetitive search result is identified.
 The second snippet can be selected based on the location of the second search tokens in the repetitive search result and the content of the first snippet.

-Instead of showing the same snippet for the page, Google looks through the choices it has among the different weighted paragraphs, and chooses a different one.
+Instead of showing the same snippet for the page, Google looks through its choices among the different weighted paragraphs and chooses a different one.

-It is also worth the effort of creating well written, interesting and engaging content on your pages, including paragraphs where those terms appear upon your pages.
-Your page could potentially rank for more than one term or phrase, and it might be showing up highly ranked for some of those, and getting lots of search impressions, but few clicks.
+It is also worth the effort of creating well-written, interesting, and engaging content on your pages, including paragraphs where those terms appear upon your pages.
+Your page could rank for more than one term or phrase, and it might be showing up highly ranked for some of those and getting lots of search impressions but few clicks.

 In some instances, improving the quality of your content where those query terms appear might earn you more clicks.